xc-jp/safe-gen/README.md

     ]
 ```

-And here's how to write it safely using `safer-gen`.
+And here's how to write it safely using `safe-gen`.

 ```haskell
 instance Arbitrary a => Arbitrary (Trie a) where